 11. Learn to compromise and adjust

 Ultimately, the ingredients that make any marriage successful are the same – trust, tolerance, sense of humor, empathy, compatibility and above all, love.
-Do not feel disheartened if your first time story didn’t have a happily-ever-after ending.
-So long as the ingredients are right, the second time will always be a winner!
+Do not feel disheartened if your first-time story didn’t have a happily-ever-after ending.
+So long as the ingredients are right, the second time can always be a winner!

 Second marriages might be a bit harder since a person is already coming with a certain set of expectations that his or her first marriage has set in.
 Plus, there might be unresolved issues of the first marriage that may cause shadows on the next one if they have not been addressed upfront.